jnraine/cuddlefish/README.md

 set_shard_tags :bar
 ```

 Then all that model's queries will be restricted to shards with the `bar` tag.
-Cuddlefish combines all the tags from block methods like `with_shard_tags` with the tags from the ActiveRecord model making the query to come up with the right connection to use.
+Cuddlefish picks the connection to use by combining all the tags from block methods like `with_shard_tags` with the tags from the ActiveRecord model that's making the query.
 (If you give it a contradictory set of tags and there are no connections which match all those tags, it throws an exception.
 Similarly, if a query matches multiple possible connections, it throws an exception.)

 The code is fairly small and straightforward, so you can see how it works without too much brain-bending.